Licensed 50 years – what next?

 Going up instead of down

 I always wanted to become active on the HF bands and practised CW to get the full licence.
 But in the meantime, I was encouraged to explore UHF and up and even though I passed the CW test and got the full licence in 1977, the high frequencies became centre stage.
 Credits to Dolf PA2DOL (who lived near me when I was younger).
 Dolf helped me a lot with partly or even wholly built equipment for UHF/SHF.
-Only one station in my area was active on 23 cm but without proper measurement equipment which I did not have, it was essentially a shot in the dark.
+Only one station in my area was active on 23 cm.
+Higher bands were mostly eternal noise.
+Without proper measurement equipment which I did not have, transmitting was essentially a shot in the dark.
 So I travelled quite a lot to get assistance and make sure things were working on the frequencies where they were supposed to be.

-Later on, I realised that exploring unknown territory was my avenue.
+Later on, I became aware that exploring unknown territory was my avenue.
 So much to discover and it gives much satisfaction when something works.
 I remember having built a multiplier from 1152 to 3456 MHz which produced maybe just 10 mW.
-Tropospheric conditions were excellent and I asked Jan, PA0JGF for a test.
+On a day with good tropospheric conditions I asked Jan, PA0JGF to give it a try.
 I must have jumped one metre high when Jan reported receiving me.
 Imagine, just a small helical antenna at my end.
-Jan had a good station with a 2 m dish but crossing about 150 km with so little power, amazing.
+Jan had a good station with a 2 m dish but spanning about 150 km with so little radiated power, amazing.

 Until September 1994 I was active on microwave.
-Did not miss a contest and attended microwave meetings.
+Seldom missed a contest and often attended microwave meetings.
 Real friends, helping and inspiring each other.

 From crossband to 6 m DXCC

 Different, but also unknown territory was 50 MHz.
-I read that contacts across the pond could be possible during the upcoming solar cycle.
-Cycle 21 was an amazing cycle (which I did not know at the time).
+I read that contacts across the pond might be possible during the upcoming solar cycle.
+Cycle 21 was to be an amazing cycle (which I did not know at the time).
 The first amateur signal heard was the ZS6PW beacon in March 1979.
 I was speechless.

 I always had a portable Uher recorder ready and got things taped:

 Quite a few stations from te USA, Canada and the Caribbean were heard or worked crossband.
-Also heard YV and regularly the FY7THF beacon.
-J52US from Guinea Bissau had a great signal. .
+Also heard YV and the FY7THF beacon was a “regular”.
+C51AEH from The Gambia had a great signal. .

-I remember receiving television on (CCIR) channel 2 from the Middle East, but the ionosphere acted as a low pass filter and the picture was rather distorted.
+I remember receiving television on (CCIR) channel 2 from the Middle East, but the ionosphere acted as a low pass filter, causing the picture to be distorted.

-Many contacts followed and an increasing number of entities issued permissions and the number of entities worked increased steadily.
+Many contacts followed and an increasing number of entities issued permissions, allowing new entities to be logged.
 But it took over 4 years to pass the 100 mark.
 Blood, sweat and tears, but it was a great time, never to return.

 Fast forward 2026